sebdeckers/cbas.github.com/_posts/articles/2012-10-01-mozilla-please-burn-down-the-palace.md

 The Mozilla Foundation still enjoys record revenues thanks to a lucrative advertising deal with Google.
 It's guaranteed to bring in $300 million annually until November 2014.

-French King Louis XIV created the palace of Versailles to keep the aristocrats busy with parties and frivolities to drain their pockets.
-The same happened at Mozilla.
+In 17th century France, King Louis XIV created the opulent palace of Versailles for the country's aristocrats.
+Keeping them with parties and frivolities to waste their time, drain their pockets, and usurp their power.
+The same happens now at Mozilla.

 Google's money has transformed the Mozilla developer community into managers, strategists, marketers, and other non-browser-building types.
 They love throwing money at [vacuous parties to "celebrate learning"](http://mozillafestival.org/) and [jet-setting with the trendy startup crowd](https://webfwd.org/).
 I've seen more Mozilla people at socialising events in Singapore's incubators than I've interacted with on GitHub.
 Where once you'd often land on a raw Bugzilla ticket page, talking directly to code committers, now you're more likely to find fancy "do-gooder" graphics and cleverly written copy on Mozilla's marketing mini-sites.